facebookresearch/SentEval/README.md

 python bow.py
 ```

-Logistic regression in pytorch is quite fast, though for inner cross-validation it takes a bit of time to converge since it has to learn a model k * k_inner * #grid.
+Note that inner-k-fold cross validation with k=10 takes a bit of time.

 As required by SentEval, this script implements two functions : **batcher** (required), and **prepare** (optional) that turn text sentences into sentence embeddings.

-The user transforms text sentences into embeddings using these functions, and SentEval takes care of the rest : evaluating the quality of these embeddings on any task above.
+Then SentEval takes care of the evaluation on the transfer tasks using your embeddings as features.

 ## How SentEval works

-To evaluate your own model, you just need to implement two functions :
+To evaluate your own model, you will need to implement two functions :

-1. batcher
+1. **batcher**
-2. prepare
+2. **prepare**

-that will transform bach of sentences coming from transfer tasks to batch of embeddings.
-On these functions are implemented, the SentEval framework will use these embeddings as *pre-trained* features and learn (linear/nonlinear) models on top of them to perform the tasks above.
-The user can choose between Logistic Regression or Multi-Layer Perceptron (MLP) (see [here](https://arxiv.org/pdf/1705.02364.pdf) for more details on the models).
+where *batcher* will be given a minibatch of text sentences and must transform it into embeddings, while *prepare* sees the whole dataset of each task and can construct for instance the vocabulary of words, and the dictionary of word vectors etc.

 ### 1.) batcher(batch, params)
 ```